 “We got to a point where I had to make a plan to make money and the idea of printing on shirts came up, so ClaydensDesigns was born.
 18 months ago out of desperation to make some money to feed us….it very quickly escalated into printing of canvasses, bedding & now shorts, leggings, towels & cargo pants,” Antoinette tells.

-Clayden’s art utilises a spectrum of mediums, from Acrylic to clay, but mostly he’s doing digital designs – a fast-growing market in the art world.
+Clayden’s art leans on a spectrum of mediums, from Acrylic to clay.
+Mostly though, he’s doing digital designs: one of the fastest-growing markets in the art world.

-“He will always tell people- don’t let people judge you or put labels on you- do what makes you happy, work hard, believe in yourself & never give up on your dreams…stay humble, focused and persevere,” says Antoinette.
+“He will always tell people – don’t let people judge you or put labels on you, do what makes you happy, work hard, believe in yourself and never give up on your dreams…stay humble, focused and persevere,” says Antoinette.

 Of what Antoinette would appreciate other parents with Autistic children to know, Antoinette says: